vasilakisfil/Introspected-REST/README.md

 And again, as with existing Media Types design, GraphQL creates a closed silo in your API and differentiating from the existing spec is nearly impossible.
-For instance, if you need to support an additional data type, it's impossible because you are dependent to the existing libraries (creating your own GraphQL library is out of the question) and also you will need to break "the spec".
+For instance, if you need to support an additional data type, it's impossible because you are dependent to the existing libraries and creating your own GraphQL library woulr require too much time.
+But even if that was solved, a possible modification in the current spec would probably break most existing clients.
+We feel that a MicroType-based architecture is more powerful than a specification that, although powerful, limits the users to its semantics.

 The fact that REST API designers haven't really treated very well front-end developers and that REST can become quite complex for a modern API, has given a lot of